tailhook/khufu/doc/syntax.rst

    diffing technique works: if element is removed, we remove the store too.
 If on the next rerender the element is still rendered, the store is reused.

+To initialize a store to something other than it's default value you may want to send it an initial action:

+    store @m = createStore(store) <- init('value')

+The action is sent when store is first created (including when it's removed and added again).
+This action is also sent on live reload.
+The store or middleware may interpret the action in any sensible way.

 Ocasionally, you may find it useful to import a store::

     import {@router} from './myrouting'